FAQ

 They are in fact based on the concept of "some rights reserved," according to which the author (rights holder) decides which rights to reserve and which to grant for use.

-The purpose of CC licenses is to facilitate the dissemination and reuse of works of the intellect (text, images, music, video, etc.) while respecting the author's desire to retain some rights.
+The purpose of CC licenses is to facilitate the dissemination and reuse of intellectual works (text, images, music, video, etc.) while respecting the author's desire to retain some rights.

 Types of Creative Commons licenses: